 6. Ensure that lobbying activities and political donations support the above

 While the temptation for corporations to remain passive during these challenging times may be great, we believe that this is in fact a defining moment to exhibit leadership.
-The world will be watching this U.S. election like no other, and those voices out in front seen to be strongly supporting our democratic structures, and fundamental rights as citizens will not go unnoticed.
-Rather, those who choose to remain silent will likely be seen as complicit in the chaos.
-The above principles and actions, along with any others companies choose to undertake, will signal their commitment to our democracy and, when the election is over, help to speed our nation’s economic recovery.
+The world watched this U.S. election like no other, and those voices out in front seen to be strongly supporting our democratic structures, and fundamental rights as citizens will not go unnoticed.